apache/airflow/dev/breeze/doc/ci/04_selective_checks.md

 * `API tests files` and `Codegen test files` - those are OpenAPI definition files that impact Open API specification and determine that we should run dedicated API tests.
 * `Helm files` - change in those files impacts helm "rendering" tests - `chart` folder and `helm_tests` folder.
-* `Setup files` - change in the setup files indicates that we should run  `upgrade to newer dependencies` - pyproject.toml and  generated dependencies files in `generated` folder.
-The dependency files and part of the pyproject.toml are automatically generated from the provider.yaml files in provider by the `update-providers-dependencies` pre-commit.
-The provider.yaml is a single source of truth for each provider.
+* `Build files` - change in the files indicates that we should run  `upgrade to newer dependencies` - build dependencies in `pyproject.toml` and  generated dependencies files in `generated` folder.
+  The dependencies are automatically generated from the `provider.yaml` files in provider by the `hatch_build.py` build hook.
+The provider.yaml is a single source of truth for each provider and `hatch_build.py` for all regular dependencies.
 * `DOC files` - change in those files indicate that we should run documentation builds (both airflow sources and airflow documentation)
 * `WWW files` - those are files for the WWW part of our UI (useful to determine if UI tests should run)